 MATERIAL CHANGES AND COMMITMENTS AFFECTING THE FINANCIAL POSITION

-Material changes and commitments other than disclosed as part of thisreport affecting the financial position of the Company are set out in Note 49 and Note 44to the Standalone and Console Financial Statements respectively.
+No material changes and commitments other than disclosed as part ofthis report affecting the financial position of the Company have occurred between March31 2022 and the date of the report.

 PARTICULARS OF EMPLOYEES AND RELATED DISCLOSURES

-Disclosures pertaining to remuneration and other details as requiredunder Section 197(12) of the Companies Act 2013 read with Rule 5(1) of the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 are provided in theprescribed format and annexed herewith as Annexure 3 to this Report.
+Disclosures pertaining to remuneration and other details as requiredunder Section 197(12) of the Companies Act 2013 read with Rule 5(1) of the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 are provided in theprescribed format and annexed herewith as Annexure-3 to this Annual Report.

-All recommendations made by the Audit Committee have been accepted bythe Board of Directors.
+An recommendations made by the audit Committee have been accepted bythe Board of Directors.

 KEY MANAGERIAL PERSONNEL

-In accordance with the provisions of Sections 2(51) 203 of theCompanies Act 2013 read with Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 the following are the Key Managerial Personnel of the Company ason March 31 2019
+In accordance with the provisions of Sections 2(51) 203 of theCompanies Act 2013 read with Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 the following were the Key Managerial Personnel of the Company ason March 31 2022

 1. (Hony) Brig.
-Dr. Arvind Lal - Chairman and Managing Director
+Dr. Arvind Lal Executive Chairman

-5. Mr. Ved Prakash Goel - Chief Financial Officer; and
+5. Mr. Ved Prakash Goel Group Chief Financial Officer; and

 The Directors expressed their satisfaction with the evaluation process.